pythonicdroids/masterpiece/README.md

 There will also be a printer on the side of the machine that will automaticly print after 1 minute, or if the user clicks a button that says print like ctrl + P

+There will be a camera that sees which muffler is moving.
+Each muffler is assigned a  number 1-88 and say, muffler 23 was pressed.
+Say muffler 23 is B flat.
+It corresponds to the apropriate note on the display.
+Features: Basic piano skills, Note recognizer, ability to record and play songs, printer

 ### Kavya

 #### VR Contact Lenses